-- (a) to the servicer, the primary servicing fee due on that distribution date; - (b) to the administrator, the administration fee due on that distribution date and all prior unpaid administration fees; - (c) to the class A noteholders, the Class A Noteholders' Interest Distribution Amount, pro rata, based upon the total amount of interest then due on each class of class A notes; - (d) to the class B noteholders, the Class B Noteholders' Interest Distribution Amount: - (e) to the reserve account, the amount, if any, necessary to reinstate the balance of the reserve account to the Specified Reserve Account Balance; - (f) to the class A-1, the class A-2 and the class A-3 noteholders, sequentially, in that order, the Class A Noteholders' Principal Distribution Amount, until the principal balance of each such class is paid in full;
+- (a) to the servicer, the primary servicing fee due on that distribution date; - (b) to the administrator, the administration fee due on that distribution date and all prior unpaid administration fees; - (c) to the class A noteholders, the Class A Noteholders' Interest Distribution Amount, pro rata, based upon the total amount of interest then due on each class of class A notes; - (d) to the class B noteholders, the Class B Noteholders' Interest Distribution Amount;

-- (g) to the class B noteholders, the Class B Noteholders' Principal Distribution Amount until the principal balance of such class is paid in full; - (h) to the indenture trustee, the eligible lender trustee and the Delaware trustee, pro rata, based on amounts due, any unpaid fees and expenses, including without limitation any indemnity amounts, to the extent such amounts have not been paid by the administrator; - (i) to the servicer, the aggregate unpaid amount of the carryover servicing fee, if any; - (j) in the event the trust student loans are not sold on the earliest possible trust auction date, on each subsequent distribution date, to the class A-1, the class A-2, the class A-3 and the class B noteholders, sequentially, in that order, any remaining amounts after application of the preceding clauses, until the principal balance of each such class is paid in full; and - (k) to the excess distribution certificateholder, any remaining amounts after application of the preceding clauses.
+- (e) to the reserve account, the amount, if any, necessary to reinstate the balance of the reserve account to the Specified Reserve Account Balance; - (f) to the class A-1 and the class A-2 noteholders, sequentially, in that order, the Class A Noteholders' Principal Distribution Amount, until the principal balance of each such class is paid in full; - (g) to the class B noteholders, the Class B Noteholders' Principal Distribution Amount until the principal balance of such class is paid in full; - (h) on or after the distribution date occurring in May 2032, to the class A-1, the class A-2 and the class B noteholders, sequentially, in that order, any remaining amounts after application of the preceding clauses, until the principal balance of each such class is paid in full; - (i) to the indenture trustee, the eligible lender trustee and the owner trustee, pro rata, based on amounts due, any unpaid fees and expenses, including without limitation any indemnity amounts, to the extent such amounts have not been paid by the administrator; - (j) to the servicer, the aggregate unpaid amount of the carryover servicing fee, if any; - (k) in the event the trust student loans are not sold on the earliest possible trust auction date, on each subsequent distribution date, to the class A-1, the class A-2 and the class B noteholders, sequentially, in that order, any remaining amounts after application of the preceding clauses, until the principal balance of each such class is paid in full; and - (I) to the excess distribution certificateholder, any remaining amounts after application of the preceding clauses.

-Notwithstanding the foregoing, the indenture trustee shall be entitled to reimburse itself, the eligible lender trustee and the Delaware trustee for any fees and expenses (including without limitation any indemnity amounts) owed to such parties under the indenture, the interim trust agreements or the trust agreement, as applicable, prior to making any payments under clauses (a) through (k) above, to the extent any fees and expenses of such parties (including without limitation any indemnity amounts) are not reimbursed by the administrator.
-Distributions to the indenture trustee, the eligible lender trustee and the Delaware trustee paid from the trust prior to other distributions of Available Funds will be paid pro rata, based on amounts due, and will not exceed \$150,000 per annum in the absence of an event of default under the indenture.
+Notwithstanding the foregoing, the indenture trustee shall be entitled to reimburse itself, the eligible lender trustee and the owner trustee for any fees and expenses (including without limitation any indemnity amounts) owed to such parties under the indenture, the interim trust agreements or the trust agreement, as applicable, prior to making any payments under clauses (a) through (I) above, to the extent any fees and expenses of such parties (including without limitation any indemnity amounts) are not reimbursed by the administrator.
+Distributions to the indenture trustee, the eligible lender trustee and the owner trustee paid from the trust prior to other distributions of Available Funds will be paid pro rata, based on amounts due, and will not exceed \$150,000 per annum in the absence of an event of default under the indenture.
 However, in the event that there is an event of default on the notes (with no acceleration of the maturity of the notes) as a result of an uncured default in the observance or performance by the trust of any covenant or agreement, then such payments shall not exceed \$150,000 per annum unless and until either an acceleration of the notes has occurred in connection with such event of default or another event of default under the indenture has occurred, in which case the \$150,000 per annum cap will not be applicable.